duarte152/andy-dashboard/emails_supervisores_prontos.md

 I understand you actively welcome HDR students in digital health and health informatics.
 I have attached a brief CV.
 I would greatly appreciate a short conversation to explore whether there is a fit.

+I am also exploring funding pathways including the RTP scholarship — could you advise whether funded HDR candidacies are being considered in your group for a 2027 start?

 Thank you for your time.

 Warmly,